kbeliauski/GPT-lawyer-search/README.md

 - Use Python for your implementation.
 - You may use any libraries listed in the `requirements.txt` file.
 - Feel free to use Cursor, ChatGPT, internet, etc.
+- In fact, please use Cursor.
+This will make it much faster for you to build this
 - Efficiency and latency are extremely important.

+## Ideas of directions to go in
+- Make the prompt better.
+Create benchmarks, test it, etc.
+- Pre-process the profiles (convert to JSON maybe, clean the useless text)
+- Pre-process the prompts

 ## Provided Files